“You worked at Polaroid?” I asked the question with restrained interest and a hint of weariness.

-The reason for my guarded interest was because most often when I run into a former employee they tend to have been only minor cogs in the massive machine of Polaroid.
+The reason that my interest was guarded is because most often when I run into a former employee they tend to have been only minor cogs in the massive machine of Polaroid.
 And while there’s nothing wrong with that, they don’t usually have the kind of riveting stories or insight that light a photo geek’s world on fire.
 This guy, though, he was the real deal.
-Head of security for the global brand, weekly chats with Edwin Land during the heyday of the company, stage level seat at the famous annual company meetings.
+Head of security for the global brand, weekly chats with Edwin Land during the heyday of the company, stage-level seat at the famous annual company meetings.

 “I’ve got a whole closet full of SX-70s.”
 He said with a conspiratorial lean and squint.
 “You know those ones?
 They’re the best ones.
 Always were.
 It’s the folding one – you know it?”

 I told him I knew it well, and I do.
 It’s my favorite camera the company ever produced, and even today it’s a magical device.
 For someone like me, who grew up at the end of the era of blob-ish, plastic-fantastic 600 series Polaroids and who saw the birth and death of all those other Polaroid machines that never caught on, the SX70 is a stunning hindsight epiphany; a masterpiece of industrial design and consumer tech produced during the prime years of a company whose mainspring had nearly wound down by the time I entered existence.

 Tough timing for me.
 Luckily, these things still exist.